p-varmora/test_zwift_techical_assessment/README.md

 1. HomePageTest Class -> 1.validate_zwiftHomePageLoads() test 2. validate_contentOfYourChoicePresent() test
 2. EventsPageTest Class -> 1. validate_zwiftEventsPageLoads() test 2. validate_zwiftEventsAfterPopulatingFilters() test

-3. BaseTestSetup -> This the main class for intializing web-driver object, chrome-browser and  all the possible functionalities
+3. BaseTestSetup -> This the main class - for intializing web-driver object, chrome-browser and  all the possible functionalities
-4. HomePageClass -> This the home-page class with constructor for home-page related web-elements and methods
+4. HomePageClass -> This the home-page class with constructor - for home-page related web-elements and methods
-5. EventsPageClass -> This the events-page class with constructor events-page related web-elements and methods.
+5. EventsPageClass -> This the events-page class with constructor - for events-page related web-elements and methods.

 Build-Sucess Logs:
 --